hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-backup-and-restore-stateful-applications-on-kubernetes-using-kasten-k10-in-hpe-greenlake-for-private-cloud-enterprise.md

 replicaset.apps/snapshot-controller-5fd799f6b5   2         2         2       56d
 ```

-HPE CSI driver for K8s supports both dynamical persistent volumes and volume snapshots.
+HPE CSI driver for K8s supports both dynamic persistent volumes and volume snapshots.
 The following are the *StorageClasses* and the *VolumeSnapshotClass* that are configured in the cluster:

 ```shell
 $ kubectl get storageclasses